If you want to try painting for kids, I have just the projects for you. Try these acrylic paint crafts with your little ones – so much fun!

 Painting is a way for children to do many important things: convey ideas, express emotion, use their senses, explore color, explore process and outcomes, and create aesthetically pleasing works and experiences.

 I recommend starting with acrylic paint.
-Specifically, look for craft paint at Michaels, in the painting section of the store with all the individual bottles.
+Specifically, look for craft paint at Michaels (or your local favorite craft chain), in the painting section of the store with all the individual bottles.

 Use Apple Barrel or something similar.
 Apple Barrel is a non-toxic craft/acrylic paint that is perfectly pigmented and just the right price.
 It’s really easy to use and the color palettes are great.

 How do I teach my child to paint?

 I would say there is more a parent needs to do to prepare a child for painting than the kid!
 Get mentally prepared for a bit of a mess and cover your workspace (and your child) accordingly.

 More than teaching them to paint, let your child be creative.
 Walk them through a lot of the projects below – there are several techniques and lots of different tools that kids will enjoy.
 Don’t try to control the process; let your littles have a good time and go in whatever direction the project takes them.

 Ready to jump into painting with kids?
 Check out the great list of projects below!

 If you want some smart kids painting ideas, check out the following projects!
 There are 50+ great tutorials here, and lots of them use supplies you already have on hand.

 This homemade puffy paint recipe is easy to make with just three ingredients: self-rising flour, salt and water.
 Paint your picture, put it in the microwave, and it puffs right up!
 Your kids will love it!